bnb-chain/greenfield/docs/tutorial/05-bank.md

 # Using gnfd command to interact with bank module

 ## Abstract
-The bank module is responsible for handling BNB transfer between accounts and module account.
+The bank module is responsible for handling BNB transfers between accounts and module accounts.

 In addition, the bank module tracks and provides query support for the total supply of BNB in the application.